J-K admin working for development, growth of industries and businesses: LG | Education

 There is a need for collaborative efforts, and engineering, design and management will have to work together so that the aspirations of society, nation and the world can be fulfilled, he added.

-"As a student of engineering, I believe that technical education is the initiation of comprehensive development of society, through which the youth can become the engine of a country's growth," he said.
+''As a student of engineering, I believe that technical education is the initiation of comprehensive development of society, through which the youth can become the engine of a country's growth,'' he said.
+PTI TAS MIJ KJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)